Jflick58/Bibletok/README.md

 ![BibleTok Logo](/public/images/web/apple-touch-icon.png)

-BibleTok is a modern, engaging Bible exploration app inspired by social media content formats.
-It presents Bible verses in a fun, swipeable interface while maintaining reverence for scripture.
+BibleTok is a modern, engaging Bible exploration app inspired by TikTok and [Wikitok](https://wikitok.vercle.app) It presents Bible verses in a fun, swipeable interface while maintaining reverence for scripture.

+## Why?

+A few reasons:
+- I'm a big fan of WikiTok and a friend suggested someone could do that but with Bible verses.
+- I've never used Next.JS and wanted to learn it.
+- I wanted to see how far I could get with #vibecoding.
+This was built using the Claude iOS App (I actually dictated the original though via voice), Github Codespaces, and Claude Code.
+I never actually ran this locally on a full-featured computer.
+Most of the development was done on iPad.

 ## ✨ Features

 - **Verse Discovery**: Swipe through hand-picked Bible verses in an engaging format
 - **Multiple Translations**: Access various English Bible translations
-- **Verse Navigation**: Easily browse related verses
 - **Save Favorites**: Mark your favorite verses for quick access later
 - **Full PWA Support**: Install on mobile devices as a standalone app
 - **Responsive Design**: Optimized for all devices from mobile to desktop